-We leverage information technology and deliver products and services that meet the needs of our partners and enable us to operate our business efficiently.
+We leverage information technology to deliver products and services that meet the needs of our customers and partners and enables us to operate our business efficiently.
 The integration of our technology with our partners is at the core of our value proposition, enabling, among other things, customers to "apply and buy" at the point of sale, and many of our partners to settle transactions directly with us without an interchange fee.
-A key part of our strategic focus is the continued development of innovative, efficient, flexible technology and operational platforms to support marketing, risk management, account acquisition and account management, customer service, and new product development.
+A key part of our strategic focus is the continued development of innovative, efficient, flexible technology and operational platforms to support marketing, risk management, account acquisition and account management, customer service, and new product innovation and development.
 We believe that the continued investment in and development of these platforms is an important part of our efforts to increase our competitive capabilities, reduce costs, improve quality and provide faster, more flexible technology services.
 Therefore, we continuously review capabilities and develop or acquire systems, processes and competencies to meet our business needs.

-As part of our continuous efforts to enhance our technologies, we may either develop these capabilities internally or in partnership with third-party providers.
-We rely on third-party providers to help us deliver systems and operational infrastructure based on strategies and, in some cases, architecture, designed by us.
-These relationships include: First Data for our credit card transaction processing and production and Fiserv for retail banking.
+As part of our continuous efforts to enhance our technological capabilities, we may either develop these capabilities internally or in partnership with third-party providers.
+Our internal approach involves deployment of cross-functional product teams, often in collaboration with our retail partners, focused on driving rapid delivery of in-house product innovation and development, and the commercialization of new products.
+In addition, at times we also partner with third-party providers to help us deliver systems and operational infrastructure based on strategies and, in some cases, architecture, designed by us.
+These relationships include First Data for our credit card transaction processing and production, and Fisery for our retail banking operations.